celo-org/docs/docs/holder/vote/governance.md

 ---
 title: Celo Voting on Governance Proposals
-description: How to use the Celo CLI to participate in Goverance and create a Governance proposal.
+description: How to use the Celo CLI to participate in Governance and create a Governance proposal.
 ---

 # Voting on Governance Proposals

-How to use the [Celo CLI](/cli/) to participate in Goverance and create a Governance proposal.
+How to use the [Celo CLI](/cli/) to participate in Governance and create a Governance proposal.

 ---